 Watch our video…..

-As the Conseil Départmental slowly works westward from Flayosc, the stretch from Rians to Varages is, as yet, not due to be completed until 2024.
-But some works are underway.
+As the Conseil Départmental slowly works westward from Flayosc, the stretch from Rians to Varages should be completed in 2024.

 Provisional signage has been installed, leading cyclists on and off the route of the old railway line on a fairly conservative basis.
-If the route has been properly surfaced, it is regarded as useable.
-If not, travellers are led on to the busier D561.
+But the cycleway is largely useable, and should be officially open by the end of 2024.

 However, much of the railway line route is used by local agricultural traffic, and in certain places is distinctly passable for touring cyclists.
 This means that there are often alternative routes that you can choose from, depending on your personal preferences as well as the weather.
 In the video below, we took the railway line route from Rians to some 5 kilometres west of Varages, where the line crosses the main road.
 But at different stages there are alternatives.
 Here are the stages, step by step.